pauloladimeji/paystack-easy-digital-downloads/README.md

-# Paystack.co Gateway for Easy Digital Downloads
+# Paystack.com Gateway for Easy Digital Downloads

 Paystack is a new payment gateway that allows one-off and recurring payments through a slick and easy-to-use interface.